SoFCB Junior Fellows Program

 How do I apply for the Junior Fellows Program?

-Applications for the 2024–26 cohort are now closed.
-If you would like to receive notification when applications open for the 2025–27 cohort, you may sign up for our mailing list here.
+Applications for the 2025–27 cohort will open Friday, September 6, 2024.
 To begin the application process, please log into your myRBS account (or create a new myRBS account).
 On the home screen, scroll to “Scholarships and Fellowship Applications Now Open” and select the “click here” link.
 If you have trouble with myRBS, see the FAQ page or email rbs-mellon@virginia.edu.
 Participation in the fellowship program implies acceptance of the scholarship/fellowship Terms and Conditions.
 If you have questions about the fellowship or the application process, please email rbs-mellon@virginia.edu.
-Applications for the 2024–26 cohort were due on Friday, 17 November 2023, at 11:59 p.m.
+Applications for the 2025–27 cohort will be due on Friday, November 1, 2024, at 11:59 p.m.
 EST.

 Please note that an Application FAQ for the Junior Fellows Program is located at the bottom of this page.